CBSA Reminds Canadians of Cannabis Border Laws

 Argo Customs Brokers is dedicated to maintaining clear communication with their customers and those who wish to keep themselves informed about important importing and exporting regulations.
 As such, we present pertinent points from a news release issued by the Canada Border Services Agency (CBSA).

 The news release titled CBSA reminds Canadians of cannabis border laws, was published on May 9, 2022 by the Canada Border Services Agency.

-The Canada Border Services Agency (CBSA) is reminding Canadians that although cannabis has been legalized and regulated in Canada, it remains illegal to bring cannabis (and cannabis products) into or out of Canada – whether it is a gift or for personal use.
-Also, when shopping online, make sure you are buying from a licensed Canadian cannabis retailers to avoid potential delays, an enforcement action and even criminal prosecution.
+The Canada Border Services Agency (CBSA) is reminding Canadians that even though cannabis is legal and regulated in their country, it is still against the law to bring cannabis or products made from cannabis into or out of Canada, even if it is a gift or for personal use.
+Make sure you buy cannabis online from a registered Canadian store.
+If you don’t, you could face delays, an enforcement action, or even criminal charges.

 All goods that come into Canada must be reported to the Canada Border Services Agency (CBSA).
 Depending on how they come in (by mail, air, sea, land, or rail), they may be subject to a more thorough inspection.
 The Canada Border Services Agency enforces more than 100 acts of Parliament at the border where they apply (CBSA).
 Officers of the CBSA are allowed to check cargo coming into as well as leaving the country.

 The Customs Act applies to all types of shipments, including those that are commercial, personal, sent by mail or courier, and commercial.
 All of these types of shipments can be searched for illegal goods, including cannabis and cannabis products.

 According to the Cannabis Act, it is still against the law to bring cannabis or cannabis products into or out of Canada without a valid permit or exemption from the Canadian government.
 This includes CBD products made from either hemp or cannabis.